 More Pressure From Water

-Kayaks are designed so that you will naturally fall out if the boat flips over due to gravity.
+Kayaks are designed so that you will naturally fall out if it flips over.
 In flat water, the water surrounding you won’t offer any resistance.

 White Water Is Disorienting

 Experienced kayakers will know that keeping a cool head is key to self-rescuing once your kayak tips over.
 Unfortunately, the first time it happens, you might become overwhelmed by the quickly-moving water.
-When the water is rushing around you, it can be hard to get your bearings or even know which way is up.
+When the water is rushing around you, it can be hard to get your bearings.

-Flat water is not only more predictable on the surface but usually offers fewer surprises in the water bed.
-If you suddenly flip over, it’s unlikely you’ll find yourself thrust under a rock that you didn’t see before.
+Flat water is not only more predictable on the surface, but usually offers fewer surprises in the water bed.
+If you suddenly flip over, it’s unlikely you’ll find yourself thrust under a rock.

 White water constantly disrupts the water bed, making large rocks and debris more likely to get in your way if you tip over.